Cruise Industry AI Visibility Benchmark

 Develop content strategies specifically designed for AI citation and recommendation.

-Carnival Cruise Line appears in the most AI responses (highest share of voice), yet ranks lower by position score.
+Royal Caribbean appears in the most AI responses (highest share of voice), yet ranks lower by position score.
 Meanwhile, Virgin Voyages appears less frequently but achieves the highest position score (52.0), demonstrating that quality of placement matters more than quantity of mentions.

 Complete ranking with position scores, share of voice, and total mentions for each brand analyzed.